-Fish and seafood are enjoying increasing popularity worldwide – and with good reason: they contain little fat and are rich in high-quality protein as well as being a valuable source of important vitamins and minerals.
-This rising demand, however, has led to overfishing.
-To counter this trend, since 2000 we have been continually expanding our range of sustainably sourced fish and seafood.
+More and more fish and seafood is being consumed around the world.
+And for good reason: they are low in fat and packed with high quality protein plus important minerals and vitamins.
+However, rising demand is leading to overfishing.
+To counter this trend, since 2000 we have been constantly expanding our range of sustainably sourced fish and seafood.

-As a founder member of the WWF Seafood Group, we also have WWF audit our entire range of fish and seafood on an annual basis.
-As a result, our range is divided into six categories reflecting the threat to each particular species.
-This enables us to react quickly and to remove endangered species from our range of products or replace them with sustainable alternatives.
-Products in the two highest categories no longer feature in our range.
-These include products containing shark, as well as sturgeon and caviar not sourced from our own tropical breeding centre, the Tropenhaus Frutigen.
-This consumer guide produced by WWF and Coop will provide you with an overview of the fish species we sell.
+As a founding member of the WWF Seafood Group, we also have our entire range of fish and seafood regularly audited for sustainability by the WWF.
+As part of this process, our range is divided into six levels of risk.
+This means we are always able to respond swiftly and either ban endangered species from our range or replace them with sustainable alternatives.
+We have completely eliminated from our range the products in the top three levels of risk.
+These include shark products as well as sturgeon and caviar, unless they are from our own sustainable breeding programme at Tropenhaus Frutigen.
+This consumer guide published by the WWF and Coop provides an overview of the fish species available from us.

 You can find more information about our commitment in the area of fish and seafood as well as three delicious recipes in the information brochure from WWF and Coop.

 Since 2016, 100 percent of our fish and seafood has come from sustainable sources – whether fresh, frozen, tinned or in the restaurant.
 Sustainable means that the WWF has rated the origin of all the species available in these product ranges as acceptable or recommended.
 We also offer the largest selection of organic-grade seafood in Switzerland:

 Since November 2016, 100 percent of all our fish and seafood sales have been produced from sustainable sources.

 65.6 percent of wild-caught fish satisfy the MSC standard (Marine Stewardship Council).